Hi, we're back, folks, eagerly awaiting the opening, which is occurring now, of this hour's broadcast excellence and excursion into same.

 My grandparents didn't do anything like this.

-Well, there's another story here from New York, a phone repair worker who is in transition from male to female.
+There's another story here from New York, a phone repair worker who is in transition from male to female.

-So he's getting the chopadictomy procedure.
+So he's getting the chop addictomy procedure.

-He said Tuesday, she said male to female.
+He said Tuesday, she said, male to female.

 She was arrested three times by transit police in the last six months for using the women's restroom at Grand Central Terminal.

-Now, is there something confusing about this surgery that you you don't know which restroom is yours after you have a new gender assigned?
+Now, is there something confusing about this surgery that you don't know which restroom is yours after you have a new gender assigned?

-Helena Stone, 70, said an officer called her a freak, a weirdo, and the ugliest woman in the world and warned her if I ever see you in the women's bathroom, I'm going to arrest you.
+Helena Stone, 70, said an officer called her a freak, a weirdo, and the ugliest woman in the world and warned her, if I ever see you in the women's bathroom, I'm going to arrest you.

 I said, that's the only bathroom I use, Stone said at a rally and news conference.